markreha/cloudworkshop/sdk/docs/development/README.md

 	 - In the src/config/dev directory update the config.properties file with your proper database credentials
 	 - In the src/config/openshift directory update the config.properties file with your proper database credentials
 	 - In the src/config/azure directory update the config.properties file with your proper database credentials
+	 - In the src/config/heroku directory update the config.properties file with your proper database credentials
+	 - In the src/config/amazon directory update the config.properties file with your proper database credentials
 	 - Invoke Maven with the 'dev' Profile to build for your development environment
  7. Setup your MySQL Database.
 Select the Workspaces menu from the left Main Menu in Codenvy.
 Select your Workspace.
 Under the Workspace Runtime configuration expand the DB Machine,  scroll down to the Servers section, and note the address DB URL in the dbserver-3306-tcp entry.
 This address (URL hostname and port) will be used in MySQL Workbench OR MySQL Admin Chrome Plugin.
 Start  MySQL Workbench or log into MySQL Admin as root user (username of root and password of password) and then run the IoT.sql DDL script located in the ***docs\database*** folder within the SDK.
 You will also need to set the privileges for the *iot* schema for the pet clinic user (username of petclinic and password of password).
  8. Setup the Commands below by selecting the Commands tab (far left under the Projects tab in the Project pane).
 You can create a new Command by clicking the + icon next to the Command Category.
 These Custom Commands should be added under the Common Commands.
  9. To build and run the project invoke the following commands from the Custom Commands:
 	 - Run 'Start Tomcat' to start the Tomcat Server.
-	 - Run 'Build and Deploy' to do a clean Maven build and deployment to the Tomcat Server.
+	 - Run 'Build and Deploy' to do a clean Maven build and deployment to the Tomcat Server using the desired Maven Profile.

 **Maven Build and Deployment Command**
+The IoT Services Reference Application uses Maven Profiles to select the appropriate configuration files for the target Cloud Platform.
+The Maven Profiles are setup on the Maven POM file located in the SDK.
+The Maven Profile names basically use the platform folder in the src/config/[PROFILE] directory structure.
  Command Name:
  	<pre>Build and Deploy</pre>
  Command Line:
-	<pre>mvn clean package -f ${current.project.path} -Pdev
+	<pre>mvn clean package -f ${current.project.path} -P[MAVEN_PROFILE]
 	echo Deploying ${current.project.path}/target/cloadservices.war to $TOMCAT_HOME/webapps/cloudservices.war ......
 	cp ${current.project.path}/target/cloadservices.war $TOMCAT_HOME/webapps/cloudservices.war
 	echo Deployed ${current.project.path}/target/cloadservices.war</pre>